arthurysong/unit-testing-tutorial/Notes.md

 One that returns a value

 What is shallow.instance???
 Returns a classInstance where you can use the methods within the class.
 And you can also the state of the class.!!

+Husky for testing before committing, go to husky github Add CI=true, so husky doesn't run test in watch mode